MaisarbiL/service-mesh/labs/04-traffic-management.md

 ![view pod's log](../images/kiali-view-pod-log.png)

-Run cURL to test that every request is sent to backend-v3 by checking log of backend-v3
+Run cURL to test that every request is sent to backend-v3 by checking log of backend-v3 again.

 ```
 curl $FRONTEND_URL